dmbarbour/wikilon/docs/AboutAO.md

 * history patches are immutable, via secure hash
 * named dictionary references via `{%word@dict}`

-Concretely, a patch is a string or file with format:
+Concretely, a patch is a UTF-8 text with format:

         secureHashOfOrigin
         @word1 definition1